behroozrafii/infra-controller/docs/provisioning/discovery-os-cloud-init.md

 non-empty hostname.
 Otherwise, the field is omitted so cloud-init can apply its own hostname behavior.

-For the complete host discovery workflow, see [Ingesting Hosts](ingesting-hosts.md).
+For the complete host discovery workflow, Refer to [Ingesting Hosts](ingesting-hosts.md).